aktos-io/aktos-dcs-node/src/couch-dcs/README.md

 # Couch DCS

-This server and client libraries are created to use couchdb over DCS network.
+This server and client libraries are created to be able to use CouchDB over DCS network.

 In addition to changing transport layer from HTTP to DCS, this library aims to [address CouchDB limitations](./addressing-couchdb-limitations.md).